 Trust our team to keep your data safe and aligned with GDPR, ISO27001, and SOC 2 regulations.

 What our clients love about our employment compliance solution

 What we enjoy most about working with Global Expansion is the partnership aspect.
 They work very closely with us and our employees to make sure everything runs smoothly.

 Choose your people

-We draft the employment agreements for your new team members in full compliance with local laws and regulations.
+We draft employment agreements for your new team members aligned with local laws and regulations.

 We onboard them

 We guide and support new hires through the onboarding process, fulfilling all documentation and local employment requirements.

 Our local experts oversee HR, payroll, taxes, and benefits—no matter the employee's location.

 You reach your goals